ardatan/graphql-tools/website/docs/resolvers.md

 }
 ```

-Additonally, the `updateResolversInPlace` property, when set to true, changes `addResolversToSchema` behavior to modify the original schema in place without recreating it.
+Additionally, the `updateResolversInPlace` property, when set to true, changes `addResolversToSchema` behavior to modify the original schema in place without recreating it.
 By default, a new schema will be returned without modification of the original schema.

 ### addSchemaLevelResolver(schema, rootResolveFunction)